survivejs/react-book/manuscript/06_from_notes_to_kanban.md

 export default alt.createStore(LaneStore, 'LaneStore');
 ```

 We are also going to need a stub for `Lanes`.
 We will expand this later.
-Now we just want something simple to show up.
+For now we just want something simple to show up.

 **app/components/Lanes.jsx**